MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/import-tool/3ds-max.md

 4. Select the **Faces** tab a few times so that your objects are now sorted from highest face count to lowest.

    >[!TIP]
-   > You can also search at the top of this menu.
+   > You can also search at the top of the **Select from Scene** menu.
 If your model has lots of fillets, try searching for those.
 Fillets use lots of polygons and can be reduced without affecting the overall fidelity of the model.

 5. Select the objects with the highest face counts, and then select **OK**.